meher-md/Robot_simulator_and_programmer/README.md

 ## Installation

-There is no need to install npm to host the program locally, but you do need to use a hosting service that allows the running of PHP.
+To run the program, you need to use a service that allows the running of PHP, else some of the server-side functionality won't work.

-### Hosting Services

-Some hosting services that allow running of PHP include:

-- Heroku
-- AWS
-- Google Cloud
-- DigitalOcean
-- Bluehost

 ### Getting Started